lukaseamus/biofouling-assemblages/README.md

 Ecological analyses of biofouling assemblages on settlement tiles.

-This repository contains two .csv files and one .R file.
-The .csv files contain the raw (rawdata.csv) and processed (tile.csv) data.
-The .R file contains all analytical and data visualisation procedures.
+This repository contains two csv files and one R file.
+The csv files contain the raw (raw.csv) and processed (tile.csv) data.
+The R file contains all analytical and data visualisation procedures.

 Analyses include multi-way ANOVA, Student's t.test, Wilcoxon signed-rank test,